-By default, the WPA2-PSK network authentication type of the wireless network is specified.
+By default, the WPA2-PSK network authentication type of both bands of the wireless network is specified.
 WPS PIN from the barcode label is used as the network key.

-Figure 80.
+Figure 82.
 Network authentication types supported by the router.

 The router supports the following authentication types: